solsoftware/capsula/tutorial.md

 <tr><td>Class</td><td> <a href="{{ "/api-reference/module-sm.StateMachine.html" | relative_url }}" target="_blank">StateMachine</a></td></tr>
 </tbody></table>

+Note that instantiating state machine class with the host object as an argument allows the same host object to have multiple state machines (and multiple states); this is when the host object has lifecycles in multiple semantic contexts and we want manage all of them.

+#### States

-Now, let's create one simple state machine and explain all the supported concepts.
+Now that we've covered the basic usage scenario, let's focus on lifecycle and create one simple state machine that explains all the supported concepts in lifecycle management.

 ```js
 var ApplicationLifecycle = sm.defSM({